pymatgen.transformations package

 • force_diagonal – If True, return a transformation with a diagonal transformation matrix.

 • force_90_degrees – If True, return a transformation for a supercell with 90 degree angles (if possible).
-To avoid long run times, please use max_atoms
+To avoid long run times, please use max_atoms or max_length

 • angle_tolerance – tolerance to determine the 90 degree angles.